ricky-muniz/classier.js/README.md

-classy.js
+classier.js
 =========

-This library attempts to abstract some CSS code with dynamic generated classes that use a property-value structure name .
+This library attempts to abstract some CSS code with dynamic generated classes that use a property-value structure name.